peigongdh/network/README.md

 **socks5-daemon** is a simple socks5 server implemention

-**shadowsocks-asio** is a simple ss implemention. it's simple but it can really work.
-I use it every day.
+**shadowsocks-asio** a very simple tool, but works fine. you know if you know.

 **fixed-size-package** shows how to send and receive packets of a fixed-length header.
 Endianness is not considered in the code.